 Surgical mistakes can happen at various levels around surgery and the error rate would decrease with improved pre-surgical planning.
 This can include ensuring a thorough patient medical history is completed, reviewing patient medications, and more.
 Before and during an operation, it is vital that the surgical team communicates with one another and that they follow all fail-safe protocols in place.

 If you or a loved one have been the victim of a surgical mistake, please seek legal assistance as soon as you can.
-At the Weitz Firm, we know how detrimental these mistakes can be.
+At The Weitz Firm, LLC, we know how detrimental these mistakes can be.
 Our qualified and experienced team will work to secure the compensation you need for all of your incident-related expenses.
 This can include:

 When you need a medical malpractice lawyer Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.